archibaldburnsteel/PS-DnD2024-ToonFactory/README.md

 Every subsystem—abilities, skills, species, backgrounds, and narrative hooks—is modeled using PowerShell classes.
 This keeps the engine modular and extensible.

 ### 📈 Optimization Engine
-The factory doesn't just roll dice.
-Characters assign their highest rolls to:
+The factory doesn't just roll dice it assigns the highest rolls to:
 * **Primary Ability:** Based on class requirements.
 * **Constitution:** To ensure survivability from Level 1.